ghostrider-05/patreon-api.ts/docs/guide/features/simplify.md

 The Patreon API returns data in the [JSON:API](https://jsonapi.org/) format with the data spread over `attributes`, `relationships` and `included` fields.

+Since this format is not the easiest to work, I'd advice to use

 ## normalized

 Using a normalized response will combine all `relationships` with `included` data.
 An example: